 The student must meet with the appropriate staff member and discuss his/her concerns.
 If resolution cannot be reached by meeting with the appropriate staff member or when contact with that individual would be unduly distressful or embarrassing, the student may discuss alternatives with the staff member's immediate supervisor.
-Students can receive assistance in locating the appropriate supervisor by contacting the office of the Vice-President of Instruction.
+Students can receive assistance in locating the appropriate supervisor by contacting the office of the Vice President for Student Success or the office of the Vice-President of Instruction.